Have you caught it yet?

 If you catch it?

-Can you really catch it, it's not as if you are
+Can you really catch it?
+It's not as if you are

 Chasing it at some virus party?

-Who thinks about it?
+Who thinks about that?
 Who doesn't?

 Don't we all?